abhishek-kumar-code/Redfish_Public/Specification.md

 where:

-* *Namespace* = the full name or alias of the namespace in which the type is defined
+* *Namespace* = the name of the namespace in which the type is defined
 * *TypeName* = the name of the type

 The full namespace for types defined by this specification is of the form: